Whitefish man stabbed to death, son accused of deliberate homicide

-Sheriff Curry says that Eric's son, Tanner Hosek, 26, who also lived at the residence was found at the scene.

-Tanner was taken to North Valley Hospital for treatment of minor injuries before being booked into the Flathead County jail.

-Tanner Hosek is initially being held for Deliberate Homicide pending the filing of formal charges, according to Sheriff Curry.
+He was taken to North Valley Hospital in Whitefish to be treated for minor injuries before being booked into the Flathead County jail in Kalispell.
+Tanner Hosek is initially being held for deliberate homicide pending the filing of formal charges.

-Detectives from the Flathead County Sheriff's Office are continuing to investigate the death.
+"We are not sure exactly right now why this occurred or exactly what happened," Sheriff Curry said.
+"We, of course, have one story and our detectives are working on the investigation trying to piece it together."

+Sheriff Curry says more details about the incident will be released when they become available.

 Related Content